justcoded/coding-standards/docs/frontend/html-coding-style.md

 ## Case

-Use lowercase for all element names and attribute names/values because it looks neater and means you can write markup faster.
+All elements attribute names/values MUST be lowercase because it looks neater and means you can write markup faster.
 For example:

 ✅ ***Good***